exogen/turbo-colormap/README.md

 ## Performance

-When performing conversions on a large number of pixels, a significant chunk of time was spent creating fresh arrays or objects to hold RGB triplets.
-Thus for performance purposes, this library minimizes object creation and copying as much as possible.
+When performing conversions on a large number of pixels, a significant chunk of time can be spent creating fresh arrays or objects to hold RGB triplets.
+Thus, for performance purposes, this library minimizes object creation and copying as much as possible.

 When a Turbo RGB triplet is returned from the colormap, it will be the same Uint8ClampedArray each time.
 That is, there are 256 Uint8ClampedArray